Koňuš

 Koňuš (Unglovasd) is a village and municipality in the Sobrance District in the Košice Region of east Slovakia.

 History

 In historical records the village was first mentioned in 1414.

 Geography

 The village lies at an altitude of 272 metres and covers an area of 23.236 km².

 It has a population of about 350 people.

+Population

 Culture

 The village has a public library, a gym and a football pitch.